-Ireland Womens Grand Slam winning coach Philip ‘Goose’ Doyle is credited with putting Womens rugby on the map in Ireland.
-When he took the coaching job he transformed a side that had never scored an international try in to a team that crossed the try line 14 times in his first season.
+Grand Slam winning rugby coach with Ireland, Philip ‘Goose’ Doyle is credited with putting women’s rugby on the map in Ireland.
+Much in demand internationally he is now the head coach of Scotland’s international side but his coaching legacy in Ireland cannot be underestimated.
+When he took the Ireland coaching job he transformed a side that had never scored an international try in to a team that crossed the try line 14 times in his first season.
 Under Goose’s care the national side enjoyed victories over all the home nations and even a Triple Crown & Grand Slam in 2013 with victory over Wales, England, Scotland, France and Italy.
 In 2014 the unbeatable All Blacks were proven mortal by the Foxrock man’s team in a truly historic victory.

 To this day his women’s team are the only Ireland rugby team to reach a semi final of a World Cup.
 With each of his four world cups he improved Ireland’s World ranking and he is particularly proud of that fact.
 He stepped away from the top job in 2014* with a legacy that hasn’t been touched since.
 Nowadays he’s back coaching at the ground routes with Blackrock women who are doing great things in the A.I.L.
 Goose took some time out of a hectic schedule to talk about another love in his life – Motorcycling.